grafana/xk6-disruptor/README.md

 `targets`: returns the list of target pods for the disruptor.

-Example: [`examples/service_disruptor.js`](examples/service_disruptor.js) shows how to create a disruptor for a service and inject a delay of 100ms and a 10% of requests returning a http response code 500.
+Example: [`examples/service_disruptor.js`](examples/service_disruptor.js) shows how to create a disruptor for the `nginx` service and inject a delay of 100ms and a 10% of requests returning a http response code 500.

 ```js
 import { ServiceDisruptor } from 'k6/x/disruptor';